julianlk522/julianlk.com/content/tech-qna.md

 ## Web Development

-#### When architecting client-server web APIs, when might a developer choose REST, REST + GraphQL, or RPC?
+#### When designing client-server web APIs, when might you want to choose REST, REST + GraphQL, or RPC?
 What are the unique benefits of each style?

 ###### [TL;DR](#with-that-said)